reside-ic/privateer/development.md

  configure bob
 ```

-Start the server, as a background process (note that if these were on different machine the ` configure <name>` step would generate the `.privateer_identity` automatically so the `--as` argument is not needed)
+Start the server, as a background process (note that if these were on different machines the ` configure <name>` step would generate the `.privateer_identity` automatically so the `--as` argument is not needed)

 ```
  server --as=alice start